 With fewer resources available to assist in the execution of the work (whether it's legal operations staff, legal operations software or the budget for external help), small Legal Departments are spending more time on more tasks.
 Every day, new legal matters emerge from various and sundry fields of the law, from compliance to privacy, human resources to real estate, finance to ESG and insurance.

 (Oh, and there’s a supply chain crisis on line two.)

 When the to-do list starts overflowing with many types of projects from many different corners of the business, the potential for risk multiplies, whether in the form of missed deadlines, rushed reviews or lost opportunities.

-A somewhat unique risk for small teams is the capture of legal information, priorities and deadlines to protect against key-person risk.
-When the team is small - perhaps a single legal counsel - and that person becomes unavailable, it is crucial that a system exists to quickly pick up the work and ensure that nothing falls through the cracks.
+A somewhat unique risk for small teams is the capture of legal matter information, priorities and deadlines to protect against key-person risk.
+When the team is small - perhaps a single legal counsel - and that person becomes unavailable, it is crucial that a legal operations software exists to quickly pick up the work and ensure that nothing falls through the cracks.